 HE TB PPDU soliciting a DL SU PPDU response

-A non-AP STA that sends an HE TB PPDU as a response to a Basic variant Trigger frame that intends to solicit an immediate response shall set the Ack Policy to Normal Ack/Implicit BAR (see 10.3.2.11.4 (MU acknowledgement procedure for an UL MU transmission) for an example of this sequence).
+A non-AP STA that sends an HE TB PPDU as a response to a Basic variant Trigger frame that intends to solicit an immediate response shall set the Ack Policy to Normal Ack/Implicit BAR (see 10.3.2.10.3 (Acknowledgement procedure for an UL MU transmission) (#9288) for an example of this sequence).
 If the HE AP intends to send the response in a DL SU PPDU format, then the HE AP shall follow the following acknowledgment procedure:

 If the HE TB PPDU carries a Single MPDU from a single STA that solicits an immediate response, then the HE AP shall respond with either an Ack frame or a Multi-STA BlockAck frame with the Ack Type field set to 1 carried in a DL SU PPDU format.